If you are accused of violating your probation conditions in Nevada, you are entitled to a probation revocation hearing.

 The more minor your probation violation, the more likely the judge will grant you a “second chance” and allow you to remain on probation.

 But the more major the probation violation, the more likely the judge will revoke probation, un-suspend your sentence, and remand you to jail or prison to serve your original sentence.

 Some period of incarceration and/or residential confinement (“house arrest”) is the typical consequence of violating your probation in Nevada.
 In determining the final sentence, the judge considers such factors as:

 - your criminal record

-Also see our article on discharge from probation in Nevada (NRS 176A.850).
+- discharge from probation in Nevada (NRS 176A.850),

 However, a prison sentence is extremely unpleasant and carries a social stigma.
 Given the choice, it is always recommended that you do probation instead of incarceration.